 Section 4.03.
 Eligibility of Officers.
 Except for the Executive Director or Executive Director/Secretary, each Officer shall be elected from persons acting as Directors of the Corporation.

 Section 4.04.
-Election of Officers. election of Officers shall occur in three year cycles on the date of each Annual Meeting with nominations and elections of Officers occurring within a called Executive Session of the Board.
+Election of Officers. eElection of Officers shall occur in three year cycles on the date of a Regular or Special Meeting of the Directors as identified for such purpose.
+Nominations and elections of Officers shall occur within a called Executive Session of the Board.

 Upon the convening of the Executive Session, the Chair shall name the Executive Director of the Corporation as the Presiding Officer to lead, conduct, and preside over the Executive Session agenda item “Election of Officers” other than that of Executive Director.
-The Presiding Officer shall call for nominations from those Directors participating in the Annual Meeting pursuant to the provisions of these Bylaws.
+The Presiding Officer shall call for nominations from those Directors participating in the meeting identified for such purpose pursuant to the provisions of these Bylaws.
 Nominations and election of Directors to each Officer position shall occur successively in the order of Chair, Vice Chair, Treasurer, and Secretary, if any.

 Election of nominees shall be by secret paper ballots or e-mail ballots from those Directors who may be participating by teleconference.
 The Presiding Officer shall tabulate all ballots.
 The Presiding Officer shall appoint two Directors to verify the tabulation of votes.
 A simple majority affirmative vote constitutes election to each position and the Presiding Officer shall announce the results of the vote tabulation to the Directors.
 In the case of a tie vote, the Executive Director of the Corporation shall cast the deciding vote.